Despite tremendous strides in understanding human motivation, we still don't do a very good job of practising it in our daily work.

 By the time you as a manager start managing an individual there is very little that you can do to change that person, they are who they are.
 What is the variable that you can manage for the individual it is the environment.

 Being aware that we are all different and what motivates one person doesn’t motivate another, e.g. you like meat I am a vegetarian.
 What the job is about is finding out what the list is for each of the people that work for you remembering that there are two lists - motivators and hygiene factors.

 “Thus, one of the roles of management is to be an environmental creator.
 The way you organise and process work causes behaviour.
 Change the way you act, and the behaviour of your employees will change accordingly.”
 (Labovitz, 1997)

 4. PAVLOV DOGS BEHAVIOURISM

 One of the oldest theories of motivation is that reward (and punishment) can determine behaviour.
 Pavlov demonstrated this showing that dogs would respond to certain types of simulation.

-There are no easy answers in the game of motivation.
+There are no easy answers in the game of motivation for 2019.
 But there are some guidelines that can help us separate the effective from the ineffective motivators.

 Clearly some of the incentives organisations provide are not dealing with the true motivators.
 The key to motivation is working out the two-part list for each of your employees.
 Dealing with the hygiene factors and working on the true motivators.